A family of four, hiking through a cave at National Park Moab.

 The area surrounding Moab, Utah, is an outdoor adventurer’s paradise.
 With more than 400,000 acres of state and national parks within an hour’s drive, you won’t find a better home base for your next getaway.
 The area’s world-renowned red rock formations are a sight not to be missed, and there are thousands of scenic arches, canyons, buttes, and mesas just waiting to be discovered.

-Take advantage of the opportunity to stay as close to the action as possible at The Moab Resort, a WorldMark associate location that puts you right in the heart of it all.
+Take advantage of the opportunity to stay as close to the action as possible at The Moab Resort, a location that puts you right in the heart of it all.
 You’ll need three full days to properly explore the area’s three state and national parks, so lace up your hiking boots, fill your backpack with hiking essentials, and leave the comfort of The Moab Resort behind for the thrill of the trails.
 You’ll return each evening with the rewarding (albeit dusty) feeling of having explored an amazing national treasure.

 Day 1: Arches National Park